geut/dat-workshop/problems/en/04/README.md

 We are going to simulate reading messages from another peer.
 To do that we need to:

-1. Sync local feed with remote one.
+1. Sync the local feed with remote one.
 2. Once sync is done, read data from our local feed and push each message into an array.
 3. When we finish reading our feed, we need to return the messages list.